pavancm/Stitched-Image-Quality-Evaluator/README.md

 This is the MATLAB implementation of Stiched Image Quality Evaluator (SIQE) presented in the paper:

-Madhusudana, P.C. and Soundararajan, R., 2019.
-Subjective and Objective Quality Assessment of Stitched Images for Virtual Reality.
-IEEE Transactions on Image Processing, 28(11), pp.5620-5635.
+P. C. Madhusudana and R. Soundararajan, "Subjective and Objective Quality Assessment of Stitched Images for Virtual Reality," IEEE Transactions on Image Processing, vol. 28, no. 11, pp. 5620-5635, Nov 2019

 ## Running on MATLAB